liaody/rescheduler/readme.md

 Options:
 :due_at => time
 :due_in => number of seconds from now
+:due_every => number of seconds for the next job (specifies the time difference between start times, does not matter how long a job takes)
+:recur_daily => number of seconds since midnight.
+If this is a string, it will be converted to seconds by Time.parse('string').seconds_since_midnight
 :queue => Name of the queue (default if missing)
 :id => Uniquely identify the job within its queue.
 (Overwrites job with same id) [anything else] => passed over to runner